 - Pain in the bowels

 - Stomach ache

-Some common ways to use echinacea to combat pain is to drink the herbal tea, or even make a paste out of the ground herb and rub it directly on the area that is affected.
+Some common ways to use echinacea to combat pain is to drink the herbal echinacea tea, or even make a paste out of the dried herb and rub it directly on the area that is affected.

 4. Functions as a Laxative

 Like many herbs, echinacea is particularly healing for the stomach and entire gastrointestinal tract.
 According to Medical Herbalism, for example, echinacea can be used as a mild natural laxative to provide natural constipation relief and as a calming agent.
 (10)

 Drinking the herbal tea is especially effective to help with this.
 For more chronic conditions, a cup of tea every day can help loosen the bowels — whereas 2–3 cups per day can help with sudden bouts.
 However, be sure not to over use echinacea, keeping watch to limit your tea to two cups a day max and taking supplements as directed on their labels.